-1 research project over the course of Advanced Training.
+1 x research project over the course of Advanced Training.

-The research project should be one with which the trainee has had significant involvement in designing, conducting the research, and analysing data.
+The research project should be one with which the trainee has had significant involvement in designing, conducting the research and analysing data.
 Trainees may work as part of a larger research project but must have significant input into a particular aspect of the study.

 Research projects are not required to be specialty-specific but are required to be broadly relevant to trainees' area of specialty.
-This can be defined as topics that can enhance, complement, and inform trainees' practice in the chosen specialty.
+Broadly relevant can be defined as topics that can enhance, complement and inform trainees' practice in the chosen specialty.

-The 3 types of accepted research projects are:
+Three types of research projects are accepted:

-- research in human subjects, populations and communities, or laboratory research
+- Research in human subjects, populations and communities or laboratory research

-- audit
+- Audit

-- systematic review.
+- Systematic review